 In your third, fourth and fifth years, you take core modules supplemented by options enabling you to follow your particular areas of interest.
 In your final year, you will do an individually supervised project, working at the cutting edge of international research.
 All courses include training in transferable skills such as teamwork, presentation and technical writing.
 The M.Sci. degrees have additional advanced courses and a more extensive project.
 Opportunities usually exist for summer placements, often with remuneration, in research or industrial laboratories.

 Unless otherwise stated, all options are available as 5 year MSci or 4 year BSc degrees

-Additional information on courses and topics studied can be found on the Degree Course Leaflet for Physics and Astronomy and on the 'Courses' button to the left.
+Additional information on courses and topics studied can be found on the Undergraduate course leaflet and on the 'Courses' button to the left.

 Full details and specific requirements for specific courses are summarised at the following links:

-The University allows direct entry into second year for applicants with exceptional grades in Advanced Highers or A levels.
+The University allows direct entry into second year for applicants with exceptional grades in Advanced Highers, A levels or other accepted qualifications.
 The precise requirements are listed at the following link.

 Find out more!

 The University holds open days every June and September and an applicant's visit day in March.
 It is also possible to arrange individual visits.

 For further information use the 'contacts' button to the left or visit one of the University open days.